pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 ```
 I read stories, and novels, but novels
-She is tired, but her HW is left, so her HW is left
+She is tired, but her homework is left, so her homework is left
 He goes for running, or cycling, but cycling
 I woke up early, so helped my mom, but helped my mom
 ```